UWC Atlantic: History

-On 19 September 1962, Atlantic College opened with nine teaching staff and 56 male students aged between 16 and 19 years from 12 countries; in 1967, the school became co-educational, with a cohort hailing from 35 nations.
+On 19 September 1962, the college opened under the name Atlantic College with nine teaching staff and 56 male students aged between 16 and 19 years from 12 countries; in 1967, the school became co-educational, with a cohort hailing from 35 nations.
 The school was hailed by The Times of London as "the most exciting experiment in education since the Second World War."

 From its founding, the school was intended to be the first of a series, initially to be named "The Atlantic Colleges."
 In 1967, Lord Mountbatten of Burma became President of the organisation and the term United World Colleges came into existence, with an international office in London, and the school became known as the United World College of the Atlantic.
 Mountbatten was an enthusiastic UWC supporter and encouraged heads of state, politicians and personalities throughout the world to share his interest.
 He was personally involved in founding what became the third UWC – the United World College of South East Asia – in Singapore in 1975, following the founding of the second College, the Lester B Pearson United World College of the Pacific in Canada in 1974.

-In 1978, Mountbatten passed the Presidency to his great-nephew, the then Prince of Wales Charles.
+In 1978, Mountbatten passed the presidency to his great-nephew, the then Prince of Wales Charles.
 Former presidents of the United World Colleges also include Nelson Mandela of South Africa (from 1995 until his death in 2013), a position he shared with the current holder of the position, Queen Noor of Jordan.
-Queen Elizabeth II of the United Kingdom was a Patron of the college, from its early days until her death in 2022.
+Queen Elizabeth II was a patron of the college, from its early days until her death in 2022.
+In 2022, the UWC movement was nominated to the Nobel Peace Prize by politician Alfred Bjørlo.

 College

 The college's stated mission is to "make education a force to unite people, nations, and cultures for peace and a sustainable future".
 Students from over 90 countries participate in UWC Atlantic's two-year programme, in which they combine academic studies with activities and service.
-Admission into United World Colleges, and scholarship awards, are decided by national UWC committees around the world and the Global Selection Programme.
+Admission into United World Colleges, and scholarship awards, are decided primarily by national UWC committees around the world, with a smaller number of students applying directly to the college through the Global Selection Programme.